 - United Arab Emirates

-As a ‘low risk’ national who makes a Tier 4 application, you do not need to provide the following with your Tier 4 supporting documents:
+As a national who makes an application for Student Immigration permission under the differential evidence requirement, you do not need to provide the following with your supporting documents:

 - Evidence that you have the required money for your studies